amielgarra/chargeflow/README.md

 3. API Gateway
 4. SQS

-First, you should export variable names:
+In the root folder, you should export variable names:

 ```bash
 SET PROJECT_NAME=chargeflow